junqing-zhang/junqing-zhang.github.io/_posts/2020-09-25-blog-post-bluetooth.md

 New features of Bluetooth 5 can be found [here](https://www.bluetooth.com/bluetooth-resources/bluetooth-5-go-faster-go-further/){:target="_blank"}.
 The full and latest specification, v5.2 (released in 2019) can be downloaded [here](https://www.bluetooth.com/specifications/bluetooth-core-specification/){:target="_blank"}.

-If not highlighted, the following descriptions only apply to BLE.
+If not highlighted, the following descriptions apply to BLE, which might not be correct for classic bluetooth.

 # Protocol Overview
 Some brief introduction of the protocol can be found at the [Microchip Developer Center](https://microchipdeveloper.com/wireless:ble-introduction){:target="_blank"} and [Matlab Bluetooth Protocol Stack](https://microchipdeveloper.com/wireless:ble-introduction){:target="_blank"}.